Documentation

 # Export as CSV for spreadsheets

-spikes export --format csv --output feedback.csv
+spikes export --format csv > feedback.csv

 # Export as JSONL for streaming processing